Central Valley Project: Background

 The Central Valley Project was the world's largest water and power project when undertaken during Franklin D. Roosevelt's New Deal public works agenda.
-The Project was the culmination of eighty years of political fighting over the state's most important natural resource - Water.
-The Central Valley of California lies to the west of the Sierra Nevada Mountains with its annual run-off draining into the Pacific Ocean through the Sacramento–San Joaquin River Delta.
+The Project was the culmination of eighty years of political fighting over the state's most important natural resource - water.
+The Central Valley of California lies to the west of the Sierra Nevada Mountains with its annual runoff draining into the Pacific Ocean through the Sacramento–San Joaquin River Delta.
 It is a large receding geological floodplain moderated by its Mediterranean climate of dry summers and wet winters that includes regular major drought cycles.
 At the time of its construction, the project was at the center of a political and cultural battle over the state's future.
-It intersected with the state's ongoing war over land use, access to water rights, impacts on indigenous communities, large vs. small farmers, the state's irrigation districts and public vs. private power.
-Its proponents ignored environmental concerns over its impacts, other than the outcome not damage the major stakeholders at that time.
+It intersected with the state's ongoing war over land use, access to water rights, impacts on indigenous communities, large vs. small farmers, the state's irrigation districts, and public vs. private power.
+Its proponents ignored environmental concerns over its impacts, other than the outcome not damaging the major stakeholders at that time.

 The Central Valley of California has gone through two distinct culturally driven land use eras.
 The first was the indigenous tribal period that lasted for thousands of years.
-Then came the arrival of Europeans, first by the Spanish colonial model of Catholic missions and ranchos (1772–1846) was then followed by the current United States era.
+Then came the arrival of Europeans, first by the Spanish colonial model of Catholic missions and ranchos (1772–1846), which was then followed by the current United States era.
 Due to its Mediterranean climate, the first cultural period was hunter-gatherer based.
 The Spanish missions' ranching and tanning business was based on the forced labor of Las Californias tribes.
-Spain's model of land use with the grazing of livestock for meat, wool and leather started along Alta California's coast eventually spreading inland.
+Spain's model of land use with the grazing of livestock for meat, wool and leather started along Alta California's coast, eventually spreading inland.
 The U.S. era evolved from primarily ranching to large-scale plantations or more commonly known today as corporate farming that turned the Central Valley into the breadbasket of the U.S.